-The FDIC and the Department of Justice have both published Requests for Information in connection with a merger guidelines update, and the other Federal banking agencies are expected to do likewise.
-Meanwhile, the Comptroller of the Currency has recently proposed amendments that would increase the processing burden and time for simple merger transactions that they review.
-Banks should encourage the agencies to pursue the update process to take account of all actual financial services competition in their markets and oppose OCC's proposed process changes.
+The Department of Justice has published Requests for Information in connection with a merger guidelines update.
+Meanwhile, in 2024 the Comptroller of the Currency and the Federal Deposit Insurance Corporation adopted statements of policy updating their approaches to such assessments, which increase the processing burden for transactions they review and suggest that they are more likely to disapprove many transactions.
+The FDIC recently announced it is withdrawing the 2024 statement and will propose an updated one in the future, but the OCC's remains in force.
+Banks should encourage the agencies to pursue the update process to take account of all actual financial services competition in their markets but urge withdrawal and review to the recent policy statements.
 Data to capture innovative competition can sometimes be elusive, but the competition clearly exists.
 Banks should emphasize that the agencies will lack an accurate picture of competition otherwise, and their merger decisions will be based on incomplete and inaccurate information.